mccauslw/RanCh/README.md

 An R project providing tools and data for abstract discrete Random Choice analysis.

-To install, open R, then at the R prompt:
+To install, update R to at least version 3.6.0, then at the R prompt:

 1. Install devtools package (if not already installed) and load it
 ```R